patternfly/patternfly-org/packages/v4/patternfly-docs/content/developer-resources/writing-accessibility-documentation.md

 ## Content architecture

-Your accessibility documentation should generally follow the [design guidelines content architecture](/ux-writing/writing-design-guidelines-for-patternfly#content-architecture).
+Your accessibility documentation should generally follow the [design guidelines content architecture](/ux-writing/writing-design-guidelines-for-patternfly#content-architecture), with the below additions.

 ### Keyboard inputs

 When referencing specific inputs on a keyboard, wrap each input in a `kbd` element and capitalize the first letter of the input.
 When referencing a combination of inputs, place each input in its own `kbd` element with a "+" between them.

-For example:
+Example:

-"When a user presses <kbd>Tab</kbd> + <kbd>Shift</kbd>..."
+>When a user presses <kbd>Tab</kbd> + <kbd>Shift</kbd>...

 ### Person first language

 When referring to specific types of users in your documentation, use person first language.
 This places emphasis on the person before the assistive technology, disability, or limitation.

-For example:
+Example:

+>Users interacting via keyboard...
+>
-"Users interacting via keyboard..." or "Users with a color deficiency..."
+>Users with a color deficiency...

 ## General structure